George Armstrong Custer: Public relations and media coverage during his lifetime

 Custer has been called a "media personality", and he valued good public relations and used the print media of his era effectively.
 He frequently invited journalists to accompany his campaigns (one, Associated Press reporter Mark Kellogg, died at the Little Bighorn), and their favorable reporting contributed to his high reputation, which lasted well into the latter 20th century.
+Effusive praise from William Eleroy Curtis, the first journalist to report the discovery of gold in the Black Hills, laid the foundation for Custer's status as a hero who furthered the "manifest destiny" of the United States.

 Custer enjoyed writing, often writing all night long.
-He wrote a series of magazine articles of his experiences on the frontier, which were published in book form as My Life on the Plains in 1874.
+Before leaving the steamer Far West for the final leg of the journey, Custer wrote all night.
+His orderly John Burkman stood guard in front of his tent and on the morning of June 22, 1876, found Custer "hunched over on the cot, just his coat and his boots off, and the pen still in his hand."
+Custer wrote a series of magazine articles of his experiences on the frontier, which were published in book form as My Life on the Plains in 1874.
 The work is still a valued primary source for information on U.S.-Native relations.